ch-arslanahmad/OOP-StudentResultSystem/NOTES.md

 Then for 5 subjects = 1300 lines

 i think vector manual linear search will get hectic and it is now a necessity to use a hashmap!

+So making multiple hashmaps that have a common identifier (student sap) to link them all together.